GeoscienceAustralia/eo-tides/paper/paper.md

 # Summary

 The `eo-tides` package provides powerful parallelized tools for integrating satellite Earth observation (EO) data with ocean tide modelling.
-The package provides a flexible Python-based API that facilitates the modelling and attribution of tide heights to a time-series of satellite images based on the spatial extent and acquisition time of each satellite observation (\autoref{fig:abstract}).
+The package provides a flexible Python-based API for modelling and attributing tide heights to a time-series of satellite images based on the spatial extent and acquisition time of each satellite observation (\autoref{fig:abstract}).

 `eo-tides` leverages advanced tide modelling functionality from the `pyTMD` tide prediction software [@pytmd], combining this fundamental tide modelling capability with EO spatial analysis tools from `odc-geo` [@odcgeo].
 This allows tides to be modelled in parallel automatically using over 50 supported tide models, and returned in standardised `pandas` [@reback2020pandas; @mckinney-proc-scipy-2010] and `xarray` [@Hoyer_xarray_N-D_labeled_2017] data formats for further analysis.